hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/02-terraform-cloud-setup/assignment.md

 1- HashiCorp Cloud Platform Account
 ===
 - Sign up for a free HCP Account at https://portal.cloud.hashicorp.com/sign-in
-	- Create HCP account
-	- Verify email address
-	- Setup a new  Organization

 - If you already have an account, sign in with your existing credentials.

-- Create a new organization.
-Your organization can be named anything you want.
+- Follow the on-screen instructions to verify your email address

+- Setup your Organization.
+We recommend using the default name provided

-- Click on "Terraform" then "Continue to Terraform Cloud" and follow the link to https://app.terraform.io
+- Navigate to <x>Services<x> <x>Terraform<x> and follow the "Continue to Terraform Cloud" link  to https://app.terraform.io

-- Click  "Continue with HCP account" to sign in with your HCP credentials
+- Select  <x>Continue with HCP account<x> to sign in with your HCP credentials

-- If prompted to Create a new HCP-linked account" click "Continue"
+- If prompted to Create a new HCP-linked account click <x>Continue<x>

-- Once in the Terraform Cloud portal,  click "Start from Scratch" and create an Organization
+- Once in the Terraform Cloud portal,  select <x>Start from Scratch<x> and create an Organization

 - Next you'll be prompted to create a workspace.
-Select the "CLI-driven workflow" panel, type **hashicat-aws** as the workspace name, enter a description such as "HashiCat for AWS", and click "Create workspace"
+Select the <x>CLI-driven workflow<x> panel and use any name you wish for the workspace name, entering a description is optional, click <x>Create workspace<x>

 2- Terraform Cloud Trial Plan
 ===

-- To enable a Trial of the "Standard" plan features, navigate to **Organizational Settings** >> **Plan & Billing**, click "Edit plan" in the middle of the page
+- To enable a Trial of the "Standard" plan features, navigate to <x>Organizational Settings<x>  <x>Plan & Billing<x>, click <x>Edit plan<x> in the middle of the page

-- Choose the radio button for **Standard Plan** and click on "Next" in the bottom left corner
+- Choose the radio button for <x>Standard Plan<x> and click  <x>Next<x> in the bottom left corner

-- On the next screen click the radio button for **Pay-as-you-go**, then click "Next" in the bottom left corner
+- On the next screen click the radio button for <x>Pay-as-you-go<x>, then click <x>Next<x> in the bottom left corner

-- On the next screen just click "Activate plan" (Do not enter any CC information)
+- On the next screen click <x>Activate plan<x> (Do not enter any CC information)

 Please see the example images below.

 ![Enable Trial](../assets/enable_trial_2.png)